jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	ATGATAGCTCAACCACGAAATGTCATTACCTGAAACCCTTAAACACACTCTACCTCAAACTTACTGGTAAAAACATTGA
 	ATGCATACCTCAGTTGCATCCCGGCGCAGGGCAAGCATACCCGCTTCAACACACACTGCTTTGAGTTGAGCTCCATTGA

-Youâ€™ll learn more about regular expressions when you learn Perl.
+You'll learn more about regular expressions when you learn Perl.
 The `^` character is a special character that tells `grep` to only match a pattern if it occurs at the start of a line.
 Similarly, the `$` tells `grep` to match patterns that occur at the end of the line.

 #### Task U36.1 [U36.1]
 The `.` and `*` characters are also special characters that form part of the regular expression.
 Try to understand how the following patterns all differ.
 Try using each of these these patterns with `grep` against any one of the sequence files.
 Can you predict which of the five patterns will generate the most matches?